Kittiwakes upon the Tyne

 2024 Season

-As the pages of the Story of the Tyne Kittiwakes turn for another season, a sad chapter is beginning.
-Where dozens nested on the Front of Ferry Mews; all are absent in ’24.
-Fewer pairs have also returned to nest in the guttering; with only a single pair on building next door.
-They need our help!
-This reduction in numbers is likely due to Avian Flu, as seabird colonies closer to the coast where a variety of species nest, are more vulnerable.
+As the pages of the Story of the Tyne Kittiwakes turned for another season, a sad chapter is beginning in North Shields, North Tyneside.
+Where dozens nested on the Front of Ferry Mews; only a couple remained.
+Fewer pairs also returned to nest in the guttering; with 3 pairs settling down on building next door.

 Ferry Mews in North Shields, North Tyneside.